Okay, so we know that there are all kinds of coin collectors in the world — and that they all collect different types of coins.

 People buying large quantities of bullion coins may pay a significantly higher or lower price one hour than they may pay the next hour.
 Of course, that would be on the occasional day when bullion prices are sharply and quickly increasing or decreasing in value.

-Bullion collectors tend to collect both the uncirculated and proof versions of bullion coins, though the proof versions are usually sold with the collector in mind.
+Bullion collectors tend to collect both the uncirculated (mint) and proof versions of bullion coins, though the proof versions are usually sold with the collector in mind.
 Proof bullion coins have higher-quality surfaces and sharper strikes than the uncirculated versions of bullion coins.

 #5 – Topical Coin Collectors